 Heavy equipment accidents can crush the bones in your hands or result in fractures that take time to heal.
 Physical therapy is often necessary to restore full use and in the worst cases, you never completely recover ─ the injury becomes a disability.
 Some lines of work are exceptionally dangerous.
 Construction workers constantly use their hands in their work and are often prone to injuries resulting from a construction accident.

-However, not all workplaces injuries occur instantaneously through accidents.
+However, not all workplace injuries occur instantaneously through accidents.
 Soft tissue injuries can develop from routine repetitive motions and lead to conditions like carpal tunnel syndrome or tendonitis.

 Companies in Greenville are required by law to carry workers’ compensation, which covers many types of work related injuries ─ hand, foot, head injuries ─ you name it.
 Whether your injury happens suddenly through an accident or is a condition that gradually worsens over time, your claim is subject to workers’ compensation.
 Workers’ compensation is the compromise that protects both employees and companies.
 It protects companies from lawsuits and provides medical treatment and wage loss compensation for injured workers.